Learn all about bees and their natural habitat

 Even though most cities are generally covered in sealed surfaces, there are many ways the urban environment can promote biodiversity by supporting a rich variety of plants.

-4.Luxembourg National Archives: Luxembourg City's bees
+4. National Archives (Archives de l'État): Luxembourg City's bees

 In the past, beekeeping was more of a rural endeavour.
 Over time, however, the residents of urban areas have come to realise the important role bees play in every environment, even the city.
 They pollinate flowers and other plants, which leads to better crop yields for urban food growers and a wider variety of flowers.

-5. Bisserwee: Biodiversity in stone walls
+5. Biisserwee: Biodiversity in stone walls

 Dry stone walls are a vital habitat for all kinds of animal species.
 Wild bees aren't the only ones to find refuge here: countless types of insect, bats and lizards also call these walls home.